 A proper design approach can substantially enhance your manufacturing experience.
 If you are new to the aluminum die casting industry or want to boost your knowledge of die casting parts designing, then this aluminum die casting design guide is for you.
 Mechanical engineers and product designers would find this design guide useful.
-We highlighted the important design factors and limitations that can significantly simplify the aluminum die casting process thus reduce the production cost.
+We highlighted the important design factors and limitations that can significantly simplify the aluminum die casting process thus reducing the production cost.

 Choose the selection you want to Jump to:

 When designing an aluminum die-cast part, you must take into consideration its application, appearance, performance, precision, and most importantly the cost.
 First, you have to decide what you want to achieve in your parts and balance your requirements to comply with your budget.
 Here we have highlighted the major things you should be concerned with when designing a part.

 When designing a product, you need to consider its possible application.
 Aluminum die-cast parts can serve both structural function and cosmetic functions.
 So, it has become a popular alternative to others.

 As modern computers are far more powerful than before, the accuracy attainable by die casting has remarkably increased multifold.
-Along with their superior structural importance, die-cast parts also serves a very good cosmetic function.
+Along with their superior structural importance, die-cast parts also serve a very good cosmetic function.

 You should clearly state the application of your parts to the die caster.
 He can help you choose the right material and decide proper tolerances for the design parameters based on your requirements.
 You should also consider properties such as corrosion resistance, strength-to-weight-ratio, conductivity, etc.

-But the customers often end up paying for quality and strength that far exceeds their need.
-So, having a good idea of the using function of your parts will provide you better insight into the die casting process.
+But the customers often end up paying for quality and strength that far exceeds their needs.
+So, having a good idea of the using function of your parts will provide you with better insight into the die casting process.